-- current: The currently enabled Performance Schema instruments and consumers.
-No changes are made to your server's configuration. - medium: Enables all consumers except %history and %history long, and all instruments except wait/synch/%.
+current: The currently enabled Performance Schema instruments and consumers.
+No changes are made to your server's configuration.

+- medium: Enables all consumers except %history and %history_long, and all instruments except wait/synch/%. - full: Enables all consumers and all instruments.

 customSql: array